PedroBuffon/Media-Server/README.md

 As the download folder is shared between qbit and sonarr, sonarr can import the files directly to the media folder without needing to configure anything else

-Root folders on Sonarr can be set as the following:
+Root folders on Sonarr can be set as the following:<br>
 ![Alt text](sonarrrootfolder.png)

-For downloading episodes with naming as TBA, you must set the following configurations:
+For downloading episodes with naming as TBA, you must set the following configurations:<br>
 ![Alt text](sonarrimporting.png)